James Longstreet: Tennessee

 Not long after the Confederates entered Tennessee following their victory at Chickamauga, Longstreet clashed with Bragg and became a leader of the group of senior commanders who conspired to have him removed.
-Bragg's subordinates had long been dissatisfied with his abrasive personality and poor battlefield record; the arrival of Longstreet (the senior lieutenant general in the Army) and his officers, and the fact that they quickly took their side, added credibility to the earlier claims.
+Bragg's subordinates had long been dissatisfied with his abrasive personality and poor battlefield record; the arrival of Longstreet (the senior lieutenant general in the Army) and his officers, and the fact that they quickly took their side against Bragg, added credibility to the earlier claims.
 Longstreet wrote to Seddon, "I am convinced that nothing but the hand of God can save us or help us as long as we have our present commander."
 The situation became so grave that Davis was forced to intercede in person.
 What followed was a scene in which Bragg sat red-faced as a procession of his subordinates condemned him.
 Longstreet stated that Bragg "was incompetent to manage an army or put men into a fight" and that he "knew nothing of the business".
 On October 12, Davis declared his support for Bragg.
 He left him and his dissatisfied subordinates in their positions.

 Bragg relieved or reassigned the generals who had testified against him and retaliated against Longstreet by reducing his command to only those units that he brought with him from Virginia.
 Bragg resigned himself to the siege in Chattanooga.
 At about this time, Longstreet learned of the birth of a son, who was named Robert Lee.
 Grant arrived in Chattanooga on October 23 and took overall command of the new Union Military Division of the Mississippi.
 He replaced Rosecrans with Thomas.

 While Longstreet's relationship with Bragg was extremely poor, his connections with his subordinates also deteriorated.
 He had a strong antebellum friendship with McLaws, but it began to show signs of souring after McLaws criticized Longstreet's conduct at Gettysburg and was accused by Longstreet of displaying lethargy after Chickamauga.
 Hood's old division was under the temporary command of Brigadier General Micah Jenkins.
 The brigadier general who had been in the division the longest was Evander Law, who had temporarily commanded the division more than once in the past.
 However, Jenkins outranked Law.
-Both Jenkins and Law disliked each other and desired permanent command of the division.
+Jenkins and Law disliked each other, and both desired permanent command of the division.
 Longstreet favored Jenkins, his longtime protégé, while most of the men favored Law.
 Longstreet had asked Davis to name a permanent commander, but he refused.